29 Movies That Almost Starred Harrison Ford

 There was “alleged idle talk” between Spielberg, Robert Zemeckis, and Ford to star as Eddie Valiant before they moved on to trying—and failing—to contact Bill Murray.
 Bob Hoskins got the part.

-Ford read the script three times and didn’t understand it, so he turned the role of Sam Wheat down.
+Ford read the script to Ghost three times and didn’t understand it, so he turned the role of Sam Wheat down.
 Patrick Swayze apparently understood, and the rest was history.

 Director John McTiernan tried to get Ford to play CIA analyst Jack Ryan, years before he would do so for the sequel Patriot Games (1992), replacing Alec Baldwin.

-William Hurt, Kevin Kline, Michael Douglas, Dustin Hoffman, Robert De Niro, Al Pacino, Richard Dreyfuss, Gene Hackman, Warren Beatty, and Ford said no to playing novelist Paul Sheldon.
+William Hurt, Kevin Kline, Michael Douglas, Dustin Hoffman, Robert De Niro, Al Pacino, Richard Dreyfuss, Gene Hackman, Warren Beatty, and Ford said no to playing novelist Paul Sheldon in the adaptation of Stephen King's Misery.
 James Caan said yes.

-Martin Scorsese asked Robert De Niro to ask Ford to play the lawyer Sam Bowden (Nick Nolte) in the remake of the 1962 thriller.
+Martin Scorsese asked Robert De Niro to ask Ford to play the lawyer Sam Bowden in the remake of the 1962 thriller Cape Fear.
 Ford told De Niro he would only do it if he could play Max Cady and De Niro would play Bowden.
-De Niro did not want to do that.
+De Niro did not want to do that, so Nick Nolte ended up in the role.

 15. JFK (1991)

-Ford was Oliver Stone’s first choice to play district attorney Jim Garrison but he was unavailable, on a long vacation.
+Ford was Oliver Stone’s first choice to play district attorney Jim Garrison in JFK, but he was unavailable, on a long vacation.
 Kevin Costner played the part instead.

 Ford could have been Dr. Alan Grant (Sam Neill).
 Spielberg claimed he offered the role to the actor at the 30th anniversary screening of Raiders of the Lost Ark after Ford said Spielberg only hired him for the Indiana Jones movies.